opencv/opencv/modules/matlab/README.md

     help cv.dft

-to get help on the purpose and call signature of a particular method.
-You can also call
+to get help on the purpose and call signature of a particular method, or

     help cv

 to get general help regarding the OpenCV bindings.
-If you ever run into issues with the bindings, you can call
+If you ever run into issues with the bindings

 	cv.buildInformation();

-to get a printout of diagnostic information pertaining to your particular build of OS, OpenCV and Matlab.
+will produce a printout of diagnostic information pertaining to your particular build of OS, OpenCV and Matlab.
 It is useful to submit this information alongside a bug report to the OpenCV team.

 ------------------------------------------------------------------